ToastCheng/blog/content/addons/author.md

 ## 2. Experience

-- #### HTC inc., New Taipei City, Taiwan
+- #### HTC Inc., New Taipei City, Taiwan

-  ###### Software Engineer
+  ###### Software Engineer in DeepQ

   ###### AUG 2019 - Present

+  - Designed and implemented a medical AI inference system:
+    - Built Golang backend and ReactJS frontend with Kubernetes microservice architecture.
+    - Utilized Redis Pubsub to buffer the request traffic from limited GPU resources.
+    - Integrated the product into the existing DICOM system (medical image storage) seamlessly.

-  - Refactor existing NodeJS backend and integrated Typescript to improve  codebase maintainability.
+  - Refactor existing NodeJS backend and integrated TypeScript to improve the maintainability of the codebase.

   - Automated infrastructure provisioning in GCP with Terraform, setup complex environments within minutes.

-  - Designed and implemented a medical AI inference system including Golang backend and ReactJS frontend with microservice architecture, using Redis Pubsub to buffer the request traffic from limited GPU resources.
-Finally, integrated into the DICOM system (medical image storage) of the hospital seamlessly.

   - Optimized and benchmarked MongoDB queries and resource usage for deployments.

-  - Developed real-time web administration system's frontend using Grpc streaming.
+  - Developed real-time web administration system's frontend using gRPC streaming.

   - Led a 4-person medical device app team based on Flutter, designed application architecture, API schema, and native platform (Android/iOS) communications.
 Implemented an off-line cache system for synchronizing data between devices and server.

-- #### Oakda inc., Taipei City, Taiwan
+- #### Oakda Inc., Taipei City, Taiwan

-  ###### Data Scientist Internship
+  ###### Data Scientist Intern

   ###### JAN 2018 - MAR 2019

-  - Successfully developed an investment strategy by implementing dynamic time warping algorithms, implemented in C++, and import in Python as a C-extension.
+  - Successfully developed an investment strategy by implementing dynamic time warping algorithms in C++, and imported in Python as a C-extension.

-  - Crawled data from websites and analyzed data using various statistical approaches to provide insights.
+  - Crawled data from websites and analyzed it using various statistical approaches to provide insights.

 - #### Fortune High Investment Group Co., Ltd., ShenZhen City, China